cps-1/docs/docs/core-concepts.md

 In CPS1, a **Workspace** is a development environment that runs an App but offers additional capabilities compared to running the App locally on a developer’s laptop.

-A Workspace operates entirely on the Kubernetes cluster where CPS1 is deployed.
+A Workspace operates entirely on your Kubernetes cluster where CPS1 is deployed.
 You don’t need to worry because CPS1 manages everything transparently, making Kubernetes operations invisible.

-For more details on how CPS1 manages your Kubernetes cluster to create development environments, refer to the [CPS1 Workspace Internals](/workspace-internals) section.
+For more details on how CPS1 manages your Kubernetes cluster to create development environments, refer to the [Workspace Internals](/workspace-internals) section.

 A Workspace development environment includes basic Linux commands, along with all programming languages and tools defined as **Stacks** for each **Component Service** of the running App.
 There is no need to manually build base images.